 On February 2, 2022, the Centers for Medicare & Medicaid Services (CMS) released the CY 2023 Advance Notice of Methodological Changes for Medicare Advantage (MA) Capitation Rates and Part C and Part D Payment Policies (Advance Notice).
 Below are some of the highlights in the Advance Notice and invitation for comments from health plans.
-The last day for comments is March 4, 2022.
-Final Rate will be announced by April 4, 2022.
+The last date for comments is March 4, 2022, and CMS will announce the final rate by April 4, 2022.

 CMS will continue to calculate risk scores using diagnoses submitted in MA plans’ encounter data and fee-for-service (FFS) claims.
 Close monitoring and validation of encounter data, especially when an MA plan (Sponsor) has a large network of capitated providers, are essential for accurate capitation revenues for their enrollees.
 The expected average change in revenue for CY 2023 is 7.98% which includes 4.75% in growth rate and 3.5% in risk score trend.1

 NCQA3-accredited health plans are aware that the HEDIS4 measure set is zeroing in on social determinants5 of health (SDOH): food, housing and transportation.
 For instance, taking medications regularly and timely (i.e., medication adherence) is not a high priority for patients who have food insecurity, cannot pay their rents or cannot commute to the community pharmacy to get refills for their chronic conditions.
-These barriers are accentuated with rapidly rising costs of living and social isolation due to fear of infection during a pandemic.
+Rising living costs and pandemic-driven social isolation amplify these barriers, as fear of infection keeps individuals disconnected.
 Therefore, SRFs can differentiate quality of care manifest in Star Ratings.

-Frustrations resulting from unmet social needs may also be expressed in the form of complaints about the health plan or grievance calls to health plans.
+Unmet social needs can lead to frustration, often reflected in complaints or grievance calls to health plans.
 When a member calls to complain about waiting an hour or more for a ride from the transportation provider to a doctor’s appointment, or sounding upset about wait time for a scheduled appointment, the expressed dissatisfaction can become negative responses in a CAHPS6 survey or even result in a 1-800-MEDICARE call.
 Patients’ Experience/Complaints and Access measures will have a weight factor of 4 in CY 2023, from 2 for the 2021 measurement year.7 Enrollee complaints are collectible indicators for screening health-related social needs and member dissatisfaction that should prompt follow-up actions.

 Consistent with the goal of reinforcing the focus on and commitment to member satisfaction, CMS is considering adding category 1.30 (CMS Lead Marketing Misrepresentation: Allegation of inappropriate marketing) to the STAR measure specification in the future.
 The intent is to reduce complaints originating from enrollees’ confusion around misleading marketing materials and/or inadequate training of marketing personnel.8 This change would decrease STAR rating assignments for 24% of MA-PD contracts, which is a significant change.
 Sponsors’ comments are invited.9

-CMS expects MA and Prescription Drug Plans (PDP) to assist their enrollees find the best plan for their needs, help them understand the benefits being offered, provide enrollees with a favorable onboarding experience and during the contract year, keep enrollees continuously engaged, provide member outreach to understand any barriers or unmet needs and equally important, collaborate with providers to ensure positive enrollee experience.
+CMS expects MA and Prescription Drug Plans (PDP) to help enrollees find the best plan for their needs, clearly explain benefits, and ensure a smooth onboarding experience.
+Throughout the contract year, plans should keep enrollees engaged, conduct outreach to identify barriers or unmet needs, and collaborate with providers to enhance the enrollee experience.
 To track enrollees’ journeys through their enrollment year necessitates data collection, measurement, gap identification and corrective action.
-Improvements cannot be effectuated without measurements and measurements require data analytics.
+Effective improvements rely on measurement, and measurement depends on data analytics.

 CMS stated on the front page of the 2023 Advance notice: